Key West Cemeteries, Burial Grounds & Graveyards

 1074 Atlantic Blvd

-Three illegal slave ships were intercepted by the US Navy in 1860 and diverted to Key West.
 Island residents worked tirelessly to provide food and shelter for the almost 1500 Africans once destined for slavery, but despite their efforts, hundreds of them died and were interred in a mass grave at Higgs Beach.
-Many of the bodies were removed and relocated during the construction of Fort West Martello, and paranormal activity in the area is reported regularly.

 • Dry Tortugas Burial Grounds

-Smallpox, yellow fever, and chronic diarrhea took their toll on the soldiers, prisoners, and other unfortunate souls who found themselves isolated at Fort Jefferson.
-Bodies were buried on Garden Key, Hospital Key, Bird Key, and Loggerhead Key.
-Some of the graves remain, while some washed away.
 Mysterious lights appear underwater near Bird Key.
-Spirits roam the old fort, and Rangers at Fort Jefferson have unbelievable tales of their encounters with the ghosts of the Dry Tortugas.
+Spirits roam the old fort, and Fort Jefferson's rangers have unbelievable tales of their encounters with the ghosts of the Dry Tortugas.

-• Old Stone Methodist Graveyard
+• Old Stone Methodist Church Graveyard

 600 Eaton St.